Skip to main content

 📐 Design and architecture

-Inside, the prayer hall features a high ceiling, traditional columns, and rusticated walls that do not bear any decorations or images (Judaism expressly prohibits icons of god or the prophets).
-In the centre of the hall lies the bimah, a raised pulpit where prayers by the rabbi and readings from the Torah (“scrolls of the law”) take place during services.
+Inside, the prayer hall features high ceilings, unadorned columns, and plain, textured walls, reflecting the Jewish prohibition against religious icons or images.
+At its centre lies the bimah, a raised platform where the rabbi leads prayers and reads from the Torah (“scrolls of the law”) during services.

-The prayer hall is orientated west towards Jerusalem.
-The bimah faces the ahel or “ark”, which is situated in a niche on an elevated area at the west wall of the hall.
-The ahel is an alcove where the Torah is stored and is normally covered by the parochet, a fringed curtain with detailed embroidery.
-Hanging before the ahel is the eternal lamp, a symbol of the eternal flame that burned in what was once the Temple of Jerusalem.
+The hall is oriented westward towards Jerusalem.
+The bimah faces the ahel, or ark, situated in a niche along the west wall.
+This sacred alcove holds the Torah scrolls and is usually veiled by an ornate curtain known as the parochet, a fringed curtain with detailed embroidery.
+Hanging before it is the eternal lamp, symbolising the everlasting flame once lit in the Temple of Jerusalem.

 🕖 Opening hours